huma-engineering/huma-docs/data-collection/modules/index.md

 ---
 sidebar_position: 1
-title: Modules
+title: Health Vitals
 ---

-# Modules
+# Health Vitals
-Modules represent different categories where health data is collected from the patient and tracked.
+Health vitals represent different categories where health data is collected from the patient and tracked.

-Specific modules can be selected for each Deployment in order to track only the data points that are relevant to each set of patients.
-Let's take a look at each of the available modules and what each one is useful for.
+Specific health vitals can be selected for each Deployment in order to track only the data points that are relevant to each set of patients.
+Let's take a look at each of the available health vitals and what each one is useful for.